tomohisa/dcb-events.github.io/docs/index.md

 ]
 ```

-As a result, only the events matching the specified query will be returned:
+As a result, only the Events matching the specified query will be returned:

-- one for the `course defined` event (if the course exists)
+- one for the `course defined` Event (if the course exists)
-- one for the `student registered` event (if the student was registered)
+- one for the `student registered` Event (if the student was registered)
 - one for each subscription to the course
 - one for each subscription of the student